Dog friendly Holidays Pitlochry

 TRUE dog friendly accommodation . . .
 TripAdvisor Review March 2017

-If you are currently researching Dog friendly holidays Pitlochry and trying to find a great place to bring your pet on holiday, then you may need look no further than Rosemount Hotel in Pitlochry.
-Guests have kindly mentioned in reviews that we set a bit of a standard for dog friendly holidays in Pitlochry.
+If you are currently researching Dog friendly holidays Pitlochry and trying to find a great place for holidays in Scotland with pets, then you may need look no further than Rosemount Hotel in Pitlochry.
+Guests have kindly mentioned in reviews that we set a bit of a standard for dog friendly holidays in Scotland.
 This might just be because our dog visitors are treated as the important family members that they are.
 We understand the fundamental requirement that managers and staff of hotels that take dogs should be dog lovers.
 The importance of this cannot be understated.
 Additionally, we train staff in certain aspects of welcoming pets to our door.
 These fabulous, sensitive creatures require as personal a service as their humans do.

 You’ll find we really care about dogs and are in a great location to bring your dog on holiday